Aidan Morris: Middlesbrough

 After an "emotional" final game with Columbus, Morris was announced as a signing by EFL Championship club Middlesbrough on June 28, 2024.
 The transfer fee was reported by The Athletic to be in the region of $4 million.
 He made his debut for Middlesbrough against Swansea City on August 10, 2024, becoming the 1000th player to make a competitive appearance for the club.

+On 2 September 2026, Morris scored his first ever goal for the club in a 1–1 league draw with Burnley at Turf Moor.